Graphical Model Inference with Erosely Measured Data: Graph Selection with Erose Measurements

 where $n_{j,k}$ is the pairwise sample size associated with node pair $(j,k)$, defined as in Section \ref{sec:setting}.
-The projection problem \eqref{eq:proj_Sigma} can be solved by the ADMM, and we include the detailed optimization steps in Section A of the Appendix.
+The projection problem \eqref{eq:proj_Sigma} can be solved by the ADMM, and we include the detailed optimization steps in Appendix \ref{sec:proj_alg}.

 Given the covariance estimate $\widetilde{\Sigma}$, for any target node $a$ of which we want to estimate the neighborhood, consider the following neighborhood regression problem: